robzr/lovevery-demo-robzr/README.md

-# lovevery-demo-robzr-backend
+# lovevery-demo-robzr
 ---
-backend component of Lovevery Demo app for @robzr
+Lovevery Demo app for @robzr

 # Overview
 This repo contains a simple "Hello World" Ruby on Rails app and supporting files,